julianeon/cronos/README.md

 # Setup

-This subgraph was created by following the [Quick Start](https://thegraph.com/docs/en/quick-start/) tutorial, specifying the Cronos smart token address on Ethereum as the address.
+This subgraph was created by following the [Quick Start](https://thegraph.com/docs/en/quick-start/) tutorial, using Subgraph Studio and the Graph CLI, specifying the Cronos smart token address on Ethereum as the address.

 https://thegraph.com/docs/en/quick-start/